 So far, Haney has raised about $3,000 through proceeds from a car show last year at the Fall Festival and a Clawson baseball camp this summer.
 Haney said city and school officials allocated extra money for additional costs that may arise.

 The city plans to hire the construction company with the best bid to lay out new dirt and sod infield grass at the park, Haney said.

 Haney said he is planning to set up a booth at the on Aug.
 11 where attendees can donate $10 to the fund and receive a Clawson baseball T-shirt.

 "It might take me a year, it might take me two years but I’m pretty committed to getting this done because our field is terrible," Haney said.
 "Something’s gotta happen there."

 Haney said the field project is long overdue.
 League coaches in the Macomb Area Conference (MAC) voted the baseball field at City Park the worst in the Tri-Counties.

 "The field is sand and it's gravel and it's terrible on any kind of windy day," Haney said.
 "It’s just 15 years beyond its life expectancy."

-Last summer, concerns about the outdated baseball field rose when a professional baseball team owner proposed a $1 million renovation project at City Park if the city would allow his minor league team to play home games there.
+Last summer, concerns about the outdated baseball field rose when a professional baseball team owner at City Park if the city would allow his minor league team to play home games there.

 David Martin of Summit Professional Baseball said he would upgrade the field, fencing, locker rooms, food and concessions area, bleachers and more.
-Martin eventually withdrew his proposal after dozens of residents spoke out against the idea, citing traffic and parking concerns and peace disturbance as key issues.
+Martin eventually after dozens of residents spoke out against the idea, citing traffic and parking concerns and peace disturbance as key issues.